luraess/julia-parallel-course-EGU21/README.md

 # Objectives
-The goal of this short course is to offer an interactive overview on how to solve systems of differential equations in parallel on GPUs using the [Julia language].
+The goal of this short course is to offer an interactive overview on how to solve systems of (partial) differential equations in parallel on GPUs using the [Julia language].
 [Julia] combines high-level language simplicity and low-level language performance.
 The resulting codes and applications are fast, short and readable \[[1][JuliaCon20a], [2][JuliaCon20b], [3][JuliaCon19]\].

-**We will design and implement a numerical algorithm that predicts ice flow dynamics over mountainous topography (Greenland) using GPU computing.** We will use the shallow ice approximation (SIA) equations within the ice flow solver to assess Greenland's ice cap evolution as function of a climate scenario.
+We will design and implement a numerical algorithm that predicts ice flow dynamics over mountainous topography (Greenland) using GPU computing (e.g. Fig. below).
+We will discretise the shallow ice approximation (SIA) equations in our ice flow solver to assess Greenland's ice cap evolution as function of a climate scenario.

 ![Greenland ice cap](docs/greenland_1.png)

-The online course consists of 2 parts:
+**The online course consists of 2 parts:**
-1. You will learn about the [Julia language] and iterative PDE solvers.
+1. [**Part 1**](#part-1---julia-and-iterative-solvers) You will learn about the [Julia language] and iterative PDE solvers.
-2. You will implement a GPU parallel PDE solver to predict ice flow dynamics on real topography.
+2. [**Part 2**](#part-2---solving-ice-flow-pdes-on-gpus)You will implement a GPU parallel PDE solver to predict ice flow dynamics on real topography.

 By the end of this short course, you will:
 - Have a GPU PDE solver that predicts ice-flow;